 So, over at my blog, I’ve been doing some nonfiction series with the thought that the posts will be expanded into a series of books.
 (Well, actually, I plotted out the books two years ago–writing them has been another story, of course.)
 The most recent series has been about using consistency to build a writing habit, and, oddly enough, writing the series has done a huge amount to remind me how things are supposed to go.

 So it’s been helpful for everyone!
 Yay me.

 I think it’s easy to let your good habits falter without realizing you’re doing so.
 I think this can be especially true for writers because every step of the process and even every story works a bit differently, so it’s not a steady habit like “work out first thing when I get up” or “drink a glass of water with every meal.”

-When I planned my … Continue reading
+And I … Continue reading

 I’m office manager at a school for children with autism.
 That title may be a little misleading, as I don’t really manage the office.
 I am the office.
 Just me, little old me, and the director, who couldn’t find a pen if it was in his pocket (it usually is, and it’s usually not his) and who generally has about seventeen things going at once, none of which in any way involves following those pesky ~rules~ set up by HR or Payroll or Accounts Payable.†

 With any school, it’s important that no matter who is sick or absent or distracted, things keep going.
 When you’re talking about a school for kids on the spectrum, it becomes a bit more imperative.
 Breaks in routine are Not.
 Good.